aristanetworks/avd/docs/howto/fabric_topology/README.md

 **Solution**:

 - Verify `uplink_switches` and `uplink_switch_interfaces` are correctly defined
-- Check that the spine's `downlink_interfaces` in `default_interfaces` includes the interfaces used by leaves
+- Check that the spine's `downlink_interfaces` in `default_interfaces` includes the interfaces used by leafs
 - Ensure `uplink_ipv4_pool` has sufficient addresses

 ### MLAG Not Forming